knbknb/find-emoji-dik/README.md

   - ~~Make sure it doesn't post the same toot several times.~~
   - ~~Clearly handle edge-case when a text fragment was not found in the book (e.g. when punctuation or whitespace differences are interfering)~~
   - Properly reply to the original toot, so that the thread is kept intact.
-- Rewrite this script with other LLMs, with other books, with other bots.
+- Rewrite this script with other LLMs, ~~with other books, with other literature bots~~.
 - Translate the whole book into emojis, and post it to all social networks.
 - Rewrite this such that it uses an agentic architecture, e.g. with a central agent that distributes tasks to worker agents.

 ## Tests

-Test with `pytest-3 unittest_mobydick.py` (under construction)
+Test with pytest, e.g. `pytest-3 unittest_mobydick_strings.py` (under construction).

+## Obsolete

+I've looked at the original emojidick community project, but that book is available only as a PDF with emojis  rowwise concatenated into larger images.
+There is some code left for parsing the PDF, but I'll delete it later.